 - Poems will be judged in 5 categories:K-4th, 5th-8th, 9th-12th, Adult, and Professional.*

-- Cash awards will be given in each category.
-Medals will be given for runners-up.
-Winners will be asked to read their poem at a celebration event, date TBA in October or November 2019.
+- Cash awards & medals will be given in each category.
+Winners will be asked to read their poems at the Opening Celebration event on Oct.
+21, 2019.

 - Poems must be 10-24 lines long, no shorter and no longer.